paulmetzger/Device-Hopping-Paper/README.md

 The build.sh script creates a directory for build files, generates migratable CUDA, OpenCL, and OpenMP code from the high-level benchmark implementations with our parallel_for, builds the benchmarks, and sets up IPC.

+Caution:
-Caution: The build script creates files in /dev/shm for IPC.
+- The build script creates files in /dev/shm for IPC.
+- One some installation the message queue size has to be changed with echo 1048576 > /proc/sys/fs/mqueue/msgsize_max

 ## Directory structure
 | Directory | Description |